Pokemon Go Reveals A Big Aesthetic Change, And Fans Are Not Happy

 The image shown above, for example, depicts five alternate looks for Pokemon Go’s map screen that would be changed up as the weather and time of day change.
 The map retains the basic structure of Pokemon Go’s existing map screen, but, in each of the alternate maps, the color palette and appearance of the buildings is changed to make the map more reflective of the surrounding real world.

 Scrawled above the image is the text “immersive/relates to your on-foot experience.”
-Below the image is written “reinforces that you are catching Pokemon in the real world.”
+Below the image is written, “reinforces that you are catching Pokemon in the real world.”

 Indeed, Pokemon Go fans commenting on coverage of the reveal attest, the concept art looks marvelous and really would increase the immersion one would feel when playing the app.